 In the packing areas, employees are routinely consulted about the design of their workstations—a strategy that has resulted in greater efficiency and a significant reduction in damage to the flowers.
 Every bunch is “signed” with a sticker bearing the name of the employee who packs it, again expressing and instilling pride in their work.

 Generous benefits help attract and retain loyal, committed, hard-working employees.
-The benefits offered at Alexandra Farms range from healthy hot lunches to a program that helps workers buy their own homes.
+The benefits offered at Alexandra Farms range from healthy hot lunches to on-site medical appointments.

-As at other Colombian flower farms, about 60 percent of the workers at Alexandra Farms are women, many of them single mothers.
+As at other Colombian flower farms, about 60 percent of the workers at Alexandra Farms are women.
 “Giving women a paycheck has changed the social dynamic in rural Colombia,” says Azout.
 “We’ve seen the changes in our local communities as women have gained purchasing power.
 This is an incredible thing.”

 The Gold Standard